 A-3.8.3.18.
 Assistive Listening Systems.
-Wireless sound transmission systems, including FM, infrared or magnetic induction loop systems, improve sound reception for persons who are deaf or hard of hearing by providing amplification which can be adjusted by each user while blocking out unwanted background noise.
-These systems transmit a signal that is picked up by a special receiver available for use by a person who is deaf or hard of hearing, whether or not a hearing aid is used.
+Wireless sound transmission systems, including FM, infrared or magnetic induction loop systems, improve sound reception for persons who are deaf or hard of with hearing disabilities by providing amplification which can be adjusted by each user while blocking out unwanted background noise.
+These systems transmit a signal that is picked up by a special receiver available for use by a person who is deaf or hard of with a hearing disability, whether or not a hearing aid is used.
 Neither system interferes with the listening enjoyment of others.